 - Europe: Albania, Armenia, Azerbaijan, Kazakhstan, Kyrgyz Republic, FYR Macedonia, Tajikistan, Turkmenistan, Uzbekistan;

-- East Asia and Pacific: Cambodia, Indonesia, Korea, Dem.
-Rep., Laos, Malaysia, Mongolia, Myanmar, Philippines;
+- East Asia and Pacific: Cambodia, Indonesia, Korea, PDR Laos, Malaysia, Mongolia, Myanmar, Philippines;

 - Latin America and the Caribbean: Bolivia, Costa Rica, Cuba, Ecuador, Paraguay;